Villejuif

 for the 23 wards in Tokyo.
 However each ward of Paris had much stronger

-taste, I thought.
-The rich in high-class residential area was extremely
+taste.
+The people in high-class residential area was extremely rich while

-of course, which involved famous tourist spots and symbols of Paris ...
+of course, which involved famous tourist sites and symbols of Paris ...

 I visited each ward one by one.
 As the result, I became familiar with Paris